Instruction Room Booking Policy for Learning Commons' Partners

 Lab environment.
 32 fixed computer workstations.IDigital projector.
 Instructor workstation/Crestron unit.
 Laptop jack.
 Microphone and speakers.
 DVD/VHS player.
-Capacity: 32.
+Capacity: 32 (4 additional chairs in closet).
 Presentations and instruction sessions needing the use of technology.

 Flexible learning space.Configurable tables and chairs.
 No computer workstations.
 Digital projector.
 Instructor workstation/Crestron unit.
 Laptop jack.
 Microphone and speakers.
 DVD/VHS player.
 Instructors should advise attendees to bring their own laptop or recommend the Laptop Loan service.
 Should instructors wish to provide laptops, up to 15 are available for sign-out at Circulation Services.
 Advance planning is required to ensure adequate supply, charging time and access to charging cart.
 Contact the LC Manager for details.
-Capacity: 20.
+Capacity: 20 (2 additional chairs in closet).
 Presentations, instruction sessions and meetings needing the use of configurable furniture and/or technology.